Second wind: Pathology

+In muscle glycogen storage diseases (muscle GSDs), an inborn error of carbohydrate metabolism impairs either the formation or utilization of muscle glycogen.
+As such, those with muscle glycogenoses do not need to do prolonged exercise to experience "hitting the wall".
+Instead, signs of exercise intolerance, such as an inappropriate rapid heart rate response to exercise, are experienced from the beginning of an activity, and some muscle GSDs can achieve second wind within about 10 minutes from the beginning of the aerobic activity, such as walking.

 A second wind phenomenon is also seen in some medical conditions, such as McArdle disease (GSD-V) and Phosphoglucomutase deficiency (PGM1-CDG/CDG1T/GSD-XIV).
 Unlike non-affected individuals that have to do long-distance running to deplete their muscle glycogen, in GSD-V individuals their muscle glycogen is unavailable, so second wind is achieved after 6–10 minutes of light to moderate aerobic activity (such as walking without an incline).

 Skeletal muscle relies predominantly on glycogenolysis for the first few minutes as it transitions from rest to activity, as well as throughout high-intensity aerobic activity and all anaerobic activity.
 In GSD-V, due to a glycolytic block, there is an energy shortage in the muscle cells after the phosphagen system has been depleted.
 The heart tries to compensate for the energy shortage by increasing heart rate to maximize delivery of oxygen and blood borne fuels to the muscle cells for oxidative phosphorylation.
 Exercise intolerance such as muscle fatigue and pain, an inappropriate rapid heart rate in response to exercise (tachycardia), heavy (hyperpnea) and rapid breathing (tachypnea) are experienced until sufficient energy is produced via oxidative phosphorylation, primarily from free fatty acids.

 Oxidative phosphorylation by free fatty acids is more easily achievable for light to moderate aerobic activity (below the aerobic threshold), as high-intensity (fast-paced) aerobic activity relies more on muscle glycogen due to its high ATP consumption.
 Oxidative phosphorylation by free fatty acids is not achievable with isometric and other anaerobic activity (such as lifting weights), as contracted muscles restrict blood flow (leaving oxygen and blood borne fuels unable to be delivered to muscle cells adequately for oxidative phosphorylation).

 The second wind phenomenon in GSD-V individuals can be demonstrated by measuring heart rate during a 12 Minute Walk Test.
 A "third wind" phenomenon is also seen in GSD-V individuals, where after approximately 2 hours, they see a further improvement of symptoms as the body becomes even more fat adapted.